All the Old Knives: Production

-Release & Reception
+Release and reception

 The film was released in limited theaters and on streaming on Amazon Prime Video on April 8, 2022.

 Critical response

-The review aggregator Rotten Tomatoes reported an approval rating of 64% based on 118 reviews, with an average rating of 6/10.
+The review aggregator Rotten Tomatoes reported an approval rating of 63% based on 123 reviews, with an average rating of 6/10.
 The website's critics consensus reads: "All the Old Knives suffers in comparison to the dialogue-driven spy thrillers of the past, but the chemistry between its stars simmers even when the story doesn't."
-Metacritic assigned the film a weighted average score of 62 out of 100 based on 32 critics, indicating "generally favorable reviews".
+Metacritic assigned the film a weighted average score of 62 out of 100 based on 32 critics, indicating "generally favorable" reviews.

-Audience Viewership
+Audience viewership

 According to Samba TV, All the Old Knives was watched by 637,000 US households in its first weekend streaming on Prime Video.